sinai-igh/admix_phewas/README.md

 ```
 Rscript plot_admixture.R 3
 ```
 Once you have matched ancestry components based on genetic similarity with reference panels you can apply sample filters.
 Cohort and reference panel selection based on global ancestry componenets is subjective and project-specific.
-Use the admixture data to remove query samples that have considerable components from ancestries that are not going to be inferred in local ancestry inference.
+Use the plotted admixture data to remove query samples that have considerable components from ancestries that are not going to be inferred in local ancestry inference.
 Subset reference samples to those with >90\% of the ancestry component being inferred.

 #### 1)  Infer local ancestry ####
-*use merged file prior to ADMIXTURE filtering: merged_query_and_refs_dataset *subset cohort to keep query and reference samples *remove 2nd degree relateds
+* use merged file prior to ADMIXTURE filtering: merged_query_and_refs_dataset
+* subset cohort to keep query and reference samples
+* remove 2nd degree relateds
-*apply missingness filter (Eagle automatically removes variants with >10\% missingness.)
+* apply missingness filter (Eagle automatically removes variants with >10\% missingness.)

 Use Eagle to phase genotype data.
-Run according to the documentation.
+Run according to the documentation https://alkesgroup.broadinstitute.org/Eagle/.
 Examples as follows:

 Note: Eagle genetic maps downloaded from: https://alkesgroup.broadinstitute.org/Eagle/downloads/tables/